Vincenzo Lancia

 Vincenzo Lancia (24 August 1881 - 15 February 1937) was an Italian racing driver, engineer and founder of Lancia.

 Vincenzo Lancia was born in the small village of Fobello on 24 August 1881, close to Turin; his family tree starts in Fabello around 1550.
 He was the youngest of four children (one sister and two brothers), his father being a soup canner who made his money in Argentina before returning to Turin to start his business.
 From an early age, Vincenzo showed a gift with numbers, and it was intended for him to become a bookkeeper, but developed an interest in machinery and engineering, and was fascinated with the new motor car.

-He eventually became an apprentice with Giovanni Battista Ceirano, a bicycle importer in Turin, and he was named bookkeeper in the company's brochure in 1898.
+He eventually became an apprentice with Giovanni Battista Ceirano, a bicycle importer in Turin, and he was listed as their bookkeeper in the company's brochure of 1898.
 He was also developing his skills in engineering, design and construction, and developed patience, perseverance and determination.
 Soon he could tackle most problems single-handedly.

-Once Lancia was sent to help Count Carlo Biscaretti di Ruffia, who owned a Benz.
-When they met in February 1899, they quickly became friends.
-He was to become important in Lancia's later career and was credited with the design of the now familiar Lancia logo (1911).
+In February 1899, Lancia was sent to help Count Carlo Biscaretti di Ruffia with his Benz.
+The two men quickly became friends.
+Biscaretti di Ruffia was to become important in Lancia's later career and was credited with the design of the now familiar Lancia logo (1911).